Aquarium Water Pumps and Powerheads

 Aquarium powerheads are designed to be submerged in water, either in the tank or in the sump, and they usually perform the task of moving water for the skimmer operation or for general circulation.
 Maxi Jet, Tunze, and Mag Drive are well respected for these tasks.

 For the best of the best, Dolphin pumps have earned a great reputation for being long running and having a quieter operation than some others.
+In fact dolphin Pumps has a patented process with longer warranties than any other pump manufacture.
 But don’t discount the Pentair Aquatics-Rainbow Lifeguard models, the Iwaki or the Little Giant series of aquarium pumps, since they have all earned good reputations for pumping 24/7!

 When choosing your aquarium filter pumps and powerheads for external or in-sump applications, pick the right size to meet your tank and sump specifications.
 The rule of thumb for good water flow and turning over water in your system is a minimum of 10 times per hour.
 In other words, if you have a 55 gallon aquarium, you will want to choose a filter pump that can move water flow at 550 gallons per hour at zero head pressure.